 Counting Your Calories

 And what makes it even easier, is that most people eat a lot of the same things each week.
 You eat your favorites.
-Once you have these calories figured out, then your 90% there.
+Once you have these calories figured out, then you’re 90% there.
+You’ll very soon believe that counting calories works…like a charm.

 So here’s an example of a typical diet for someone trying to lose weight: